carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 ### Draw the pangenome graph

-Now its time to see the actual partitioned graph.
-For that we can use the `ppangolin write` command.
+Now it's time to see the actual partitioned graph.
+For that, we can use the `ppanggolin write` command.
 ~~~
 $ ppanggolin write -p pangenome.h5 --gexf --output gexf
 ~~~